molily/molily.de/_posts/2023-02-10-update-on-robust-javascript.md

   </symbol>
 </svg>

 In 2017, I published the online book **[Robust Client-Side JavaScript – A Developer’s Guide](/robust-javascript/)**.
 More than five years later, I think my advice is still valuable.
 JavaScript as a language has not changed much when it come to techniques for writing robust code.

 At the moment I do not have the time for a substantial book update.
 In this post, I would like to describe how I regard the whole issue today and how I would restructure the book today.

+*Update from the future:* In March 2023, I've published the continuation [Client-side JavaScript and React criticism: What comes next?](/javascript-criticism/).

 <svg class="separator" aria-hidden="true"><use xlink:href="#ornament" /></svg>